(Presented in order of joining the group)

 - 2009-2011 – M.S.
 Black Hills State University

 - 2004-2008 – B.S.
-University of Wisconsin – Madison
+Univ. of Wisconsin – Madison

-- 2018-Present – PhD Aspirant Texas Tech
+- 2018-Present – PhD Student Texas Tech

-- 2015-2018 – M.S.
+- 2018 – M.S.
 University of Kansas

-- 2009-2014 – B.A.
+- 2014 – B.A.
 Cornell University

 Fundamentally, I study the processes that drive avian diversification and speciation.
 More specifically, I’m interested in cataloguing the evolutionary history of populations using a combination of molecular, phenotypic, and niche modeling data.
 For my PhD thesis, I will implement these approaches to better understand the evolutionary dynamics of avian taxa that are restricted to the pine-oak forests of North and Central America.